fabriciofrontarolli/spotifood/README.md

 [![CircleCI](https://circleci.com/gh/fabriciofrontarolli/spotifood.svg?style=svg)](https://circleci.com/gh/fabriciofrontarolli/spotifood)

+### Acceptance Criteria
+    * [x] Two components: One list of playlists.
+One filter component with API filter fields and one local search text input to filter the playlists by "name".
+    * [x] The filter component should be used to filter the elements displayed by the list of featured playlists.
+    * [x] The API filter fields and their possible values/type should be mounted by consuming this API
+    * [x] The featured playlists to be displayed should be consumed from this API.
+    * [x] Every time the user change any information on the filter component, the list should be refresh accordingly.
+In case of API filter field change you should recall the playlists API with the filter parameters every time.
+    * [x] Refresh spotfy playlists page every 30 seconds.

 ### Tech

 iFood SpotiFood uses a number of open source projects to work properly:

 * [ReactJS] - As frontend lib!
 -- Redux ducks modules
+-- Could have used style components to better modularize components.
 -- Services Layer: I created a Services layer to centralize communication with external world.
 Initially I used Firebase Firestore database, suited perfectly in this layer.
 But then I rolledback and kept only REST interactions.
-* [Redux] - A Predictable State Container for JS Apps
+* [Redux] - A Predictable State Container for JS Apps -- Could have used Redux-Sagas to centralize side-effects.
 * [Eslint] - Pluggable javascript linter (with Airbnb rules)
 * [Babel] - Babel 7 Javascript compiler
 * [ParcelJS] - A seamless packer to interpret SASS, JAX, ES6, etc...